New speakers are added continuously. Please check back to see the latest updates to the Fluent Conference program.

 Firtman is a mobile+web developer, trainer, author and speaker.
 He is Adobe Community Professional and author of many books, including “Programming the Mobile Web” and “jQuery Mobile: Up and Running” published by O’Reilly Media.
 He is working as co-author on the upcoming book “Mobile HTML5”.
 He has a blog about mobile web development on www.mobilexweb.com and he maintains the site mobilehtml5.org.
 He has created the free tool iWebInspector to debug mobile web applications on iOS.

 He was a speaker at many international events, such as Velocity, OSCON, Breaking Development, GOTO Europe, InsideMobile, Google DevFest, Nokia Developer Days, Adobe en Vivo, Nokia Talk and Campus Party Europe.
-He has received different recognitions, such as Forum Nokia Champion yearly since 2006, as one of...
+He has received different recognitions, such as Forum Nokia Champion yearly since 2006, as one of the...
 Read More.

 Dr. Gary William Flake is the CEO of Clipboard Inc., a seed stage Internet startup that allows users to save, organize and share their favorite parts of the web.
 Prior to founding Clipboard, Gary held executive positions at Microsoft, Yahoo!, and Overture, where he managed applied research teams, corporate-wide innovation efforts, and helped guide corporate strategy.
 Gary has filed over 150 patents and has numerous publications spanning over 20 years which have focused on machine learning, data mining, and complex systems.
 Gary has also appeared in leading national publications including The New York Times, The Washington Post, Time Magazine, Forbes Magazine, Nature Science, CNET News, Computer World, Fast Company, TechCrunch and Mashable, and has presented at leadership events such as the TED...
 Read More.